eritbh/sass-importer-json/README.md

 # sass-importer-json

-Dart Sass importer for reading values in JSON files into Sass/SCSS variables.
+Dart Sass importer for reading values in JSON files (or most other key-value-ish files) into Sass/SCSS variables.

 ## Usage